 'Qualitative descriptions can be short and vague, such as ‘complexity is situated in between order and disorder’.
 More commonly, authors trying to characterize complex systems just provide extensive lists or tables of properties that complex systems have and that distinguish them from simple system.
 These include items such as: many components or agents, local interactions, non-linear dynamics, emergent properties, self-organization, multiple feedback loops, multiple levels, adapting to its environment, etc. The problem here of course is that the different lists partly overlap, partly differ, and that there is no agreement on what should be included.'

 These disagreements result in considerable ambiguities in how concepts are discussed.
 Different CAS discourses employ descriptors that, while intending to describe the same features, use completely different terms.
-Hence, an ever-increasing array of terms and concepts - words or phrases like Manifold, Phase Space, ‘space of possibility’, and The Virtual - all wind up alluding to similar concepts but nonetheless appear foreign to those operating from different conceptual domains.
+Hence, an ever-increasing array of terms and concepts - words or phrases like Manifold, Phase Space, ‘Affordances’, and The Virtual - all allude to similar concepts related to complexity, but nonetheless appear foreign to those operating from different conceptual domains.

 Even the differences between central concepts like Emergence and Self-Organization are unclear and, while some researchers try to solve these ambiguities by referencing mathematical properties (such as information content) or making distinctions between algorithmic, deterministic, and aggregate complexity, such technical distinctions raise more questions then answers for those coming from the social sciences.